XCSoar/XCSoar/XCSoarV4-README.txt

 - Quick fgtt by polygon interior fit from airspace (possible performance improvement)
 - Next wpt infobox

+Changes from 5.1.9beta2:
+- Alternate text entry methods
+- Can now use flarm database (disabled for now)
+- Added copy/paste to infoboxes in configuration dialog
+- Flymaster F1 bug fix (vario units)
+- Porting to cegcc

+Changes from 5.1.9beta1:
+- Added Flymaster F1 device
+- Fixed bug in AutoQNH
+- Finer units in task rules dialog

 Changes from 5.1.8:
 - Draw red line on thermal band at start height when there's a start height limit and on start waypoint